bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_4.markdown

 \newpage

+You will see the hyper link in the home page.

+\newpage

 ### Step 4 ###

-You will see the hyper link in the home page.
+Right click and do 'View Page Source'.

 ![Relative URL](./figures/hyperlink_source.png)

-Right click and do 'View Page Source', you will see the hyperlink which is a relative url.
+You will see the hyperlink which is a relative url.

 \newpage